 When discovered at its early stages, aortic aneurysm repair can be performed using minimally invasive surgical procedures that require a very small incision and offer quick recovery time.

 However, as Hector describes, if discovered at its later stages, Abdominal Aortic Aneurysm Repair may require open chest surgery which is much more involved and requires several weeks of recovery.

-Give us a call at (813) 377-2773 to schedule a vein consultation with our Board Certified Vascular Surgeons in Tampa to determine whether you are at risk of developing a potentially fatal Abdominal Aortic Aneurysm because your vascular health matters to us.
+Give us a call at (813) 377-2773 to schedule a vascular consultation with our Board Certified Vascular Surgeons in Tampa to determine whether you are at risk of developing a potentially fatal Abdominal Aortic Aneurysm because your vascular health matters to us.